 Further Analysis of the Capital Account

 The Bureau of Economic Analysis (BEA) is tasked with measuring capital account transactions within the United States.
-The transactions not easy to measure, as there is no consistent proof of their existence in the regular accounting reports received by the BEA.
-It is because capital account transactions occur without any regularity and are generally large in size.
+The transactions are not easy to measure, as there is no consistent proof of their existence in the regular accounting reports received by the BEA.
+This is because capital account transactions occur without any regularity and are generally large in size.

 At times, they are included in the BEA’s regular reports.
 When they are, the BEA must then accurately account for the transactions within the capital account ledger.
-It is done so that the gross national product (GNP) and gross domestic product (GDP) reports are not affected by them.
+This is done so that the gross national product (GNP) and gross domestic product (GDP) reports are not affected by them.

 As mentioned above, the capital account is one piece of the balance of payments system.
-Once a capital account transaction begins to generate any type of income, they must be moved to one of the other two pieces within the system.
+Once a capital account transaction begins to generate any type of income, it must be moved to one of the other two pieces within the system.
 If the transactions generate income from the sale of goods or services, they are recorded in the current account.
 If they generate income from investments, they are moved to the financial account.